 The 2020 Audi A5 has done well in crash tests and is capable of avoiding a wreck entirely.

 Federal and independent testers have heaped praise onto the 2020 Audi A5 for the lineup’s safety.
-Not all versions have been tested, but we feel confident assigning an 8 out of 10 score here.
+Not all versions have been tested, but we feel confident assigning a 7 out of 10 score here.

 Every A5 can brake on its own with standard automatic emergency braking, while adaptive cruise control, active lane control, and other active safety tech are reasonable options.

 Sportbacks earned five stars from the NHTSA, albeit four stars in the frontal collision test.
 Coupes and convertibles haven’t been evaluated by the feds.